phax/as2-lib/README.md

   * boolean `AS2.useSecureRandom` - since 2.2.0 - determine whether the Java `SecureRandom` should be used or not.
 On some Unix/Linux systems the initialization of `SecureRandom` takes forever and this is how you easily disable it (`-DAS2.useSecureRandom=false`).
   * String `AS2.httpDumpDirectory` - since 2.2.0 - if this system property is defined, all incoming HTTP traffic is dumped "as is" into the specified directory (e.g. `-DAS2.httpDumpDirectory=/var/dump/as2-http`).
 The filename starts with "as2-", contains the current timestamp as milliseconds, followed by a dash and a unique index and finally has the extension ".http"
+  * String `AS2.dumpDecryptedDirectory` - since 2.2.0 - if this system property is defined, all incoming decrypted MIME parts are dumped "as is" into the specified directory (e.g. `-DAS2.dumpDecryptedDirectory=/var/dump/as2-decrypted`).
+The filename starts with "as2-decrypted-", contains the current timestamp as milliseconds, followed by a dash and a unique index and finally has the extension ".part"

 ---